mccallj57/LexToken/README.md

 ## LexToken Factory Maker

-The `LexTokenFactoryMaker` deployment allows the public to deploy LexToken factories (see below) for a 0.0009 ETH fee.
+The `LexTokenFactoryMaker` allows the public to deploy LexToken factories for a 0.0009 ETH fee.

 These factories can be programmed with their own `FactoryFee` payable in ETH, string `stamp` and can be further set as `gated` to restrict factory access to a `deployer` account.
-For example, an Aragon DAO might use the Agent app to control a LexToken Factory and issue a series of token assets with group commitments attached.
+For example, an Aragon DAO might use the Agent app to control a LexToken Factory and issue a series of token assets with a vote of group commitments attached in this index.
 A general purpose LexToken factory is documented below 👇.

 ## LexToken Factory

-THe `LexToken Factory` deployment allows the public to deploy custom LexToken (ERC-20) for a 0.0009 ETH fee.
+THe `LexToken Factory` allows the public to deploy custom LexToken (ERC-20) for a 0.0009 ETH fee.

 [Etherscan](https://etherscan.io/) is a popular explorer for the Ethereum blockchain.